Keys Takeaways

 It depends on your unique needs and situation.
 It may even make sense applying for multiple life insurance policies in some cases.

 If you’re not sure which type of life insurance is right for you, or if you have any other questions about life insurance, contact an insurance advisor (or advisors).
 They can help you understand the different types of life insurance the best fit for your needs and budget or even for your employees.
-There are many different categories of life insurance, but the two most common are whole life and term life insurance.
-There are several other articles that may be of use to you if you're looking for further material.

 Get free life insurance quotes (or quote) with one of Dundas Life's advisors or customer services representatives.
 We initially started as life insurance experts in Ontario and now expanded Canada-wide.
 If you want more advice or tools, please feel free to talk to an agent.
 Anyone is welcome!